310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 ## Chapter 9

 {% bubble Kanata %}
-I’m back~♪
+i am back~♪

-…?
-Things are quite lively here… It is midnight by now, so you are going to disturb the neighborhood, you know?
+…? things are quite lively here… it is midnight by now, so you are going to disturb the neighborhood, you know?
 {% endbubble %}

 {% bubble Nazuna %}